thetechnicalchallenge/collection-type-manager/README.md

 ;
 ```
 ### Twig Form Theme
 The easiest way to create your design is to create a [form theme](https://symfony.com/doc/current/form/form_themes.html).
 For this example, I propose you to implement a theme in [the same template as your form](https://symfony.com/doc/current/form/form_themes.html#creating-a-form-theme-in-the-same-template-as-the-form).
-Take the time to consult the cited links in order to understand the rest of the documentation and adapt according to your preferences or needs.

 Here is a very basic example that you can customize:
-*As you can see, the name of your field must begin with an underscore "_" and be converted to [snake case](https://en.wikipedia.org/wiki/Snake_case) format*.

 ```twig
 {% block _quiz_questions_widget %}
   <ul id="question-fields-list"